rxavier/poniard/README.md

 | KNeighborsClassifier           |          0.93  |         0.97975 |            0.87 |           0.9275 |         0.837483 |          0.894992 |          0.92 |           0.97 |  0.874865 |   0.930467 | 0.00526905 |    0.262831  |
 | DummyClassifier                |          0.5   |         0.5     |            0.5  |           0.5    |         0        |          0        |          0    |           0    |  0        |   0        | 0.00288043 |    0.0212384 |

-Alternatively, you can also get a nice plot of your different metrics by using the `plot_metrics()` method.
+Alternatively, you can also get a nice plot of your different metrics by using the `estimator.plot.metrics()` method.
 ## Type inference
 Poniard uses some basic heuristics to infer the data types.